 a.
 To the issuer

-We depend on the members of our Management and we may not be able to retain or replace them with people with the same experience and qualification.
+The Company depends on members of its management and it may not be able to retain or replace them with people with the same experience and qualifications.

-Part of our success depends on the skills and efforts of our Management.
-However, our senior managers and employees may step aside in the future.
-If senior managers or employees no longer wish to be part of the management of our business, we may not be able to hire equally qualified professionals.
-The loss of members of our Management and our inability to hire professionals with the same experience and qualification may have a detrimental effect on our business, given that the quality of the product and/or services offered by the Company would be impaired.
-For more information about the Company’s management, see item 7.3 and 7.4 of the 2023 Reference Form.
+Part of the Company’s success depends on the skills and efforts of its management.
+However, its senior managers and employees may step aside in the future.
+If senior managers or employees no longer wish to be part of the management of the Company’s business, it may not be able to hire equally qualified professionals.
+The loss of members of its Management and its inability to hire professionals with the same experience and qualification may have a detrimental effect on its business, given that the quality of the product and/or services offered by the Company would be impaired.
+For more information about the Company’s management, see item 7.3 and 7.4 of the 2024 Reference Form.

-Part of the properties we occupy is in the process of obtaining or renewing city permits and the fire department.
+Part of the properties that the Company occupies is in the process of obtaining or renewing city and fire department permits.

-Our success is linked to our ability to follow and adapt to technological changes in the educational segment and to the proper and uninterrupted operation of our technological infrastructure.
+The Company’s success is linked to its ability to follow and adapt to technological changes in the educational segment and to the proper and uninterrupted operation of its technological infrastructure.

-Our information technology systems and tools may become obsolete or insufficient.
-In addition, we may find it difficult to monitor and adapt to the technological changes that may occur, especially in the distance learning segment, which is affected by the fast-changing technologies, as well as changes in the technological needs and expectations of our students, students and market standards.
+The Company’s information technology systems and tools may become obsolete or insufficient.
+In addition, the Company may find it difficult to monitor and adapt to the technological changes that may occur, especially in the distance learning segment, which is affected by the fast-changing technologies, as well as changes in the technological needs and expectations of its students and market standards.

-Our competitors may introduce new products or service platforms that are superior to those we offer, and our success depends on our ability and efficiency to improve our current products and develop new services to keep a competitive position in the market.
+The Company’s competitors may introduce new products or service platforms that are superior to those it offer, and the Company’s success depends on its ability and efficiency to improve its current products and develop new services to keep a competitive position in the market.

-In addition, our technological infrastructure may be affected by unauthorized access, hacking and other security breaches.
+In addition, the Company’s technological infrastructure may be affected by unauthorized access, hacking and other security breaches.
 A user who circumvents security measures may misappropriate proprietary information or lead to disruptions or malfunctions in operations.
-As a result, we may need to incur substantial expenses to protect ourselves against the threat of such security breaches or to solve the issues caused by such failures.
+As a result, the Company may need to incur substantial expenses to protect itself against the threat of such security breaches or to solve the issues caused by such failures.

-Finally, our business depends on the due and uninterrupted operation of our information technology infrastructure.
-Several issues related to our information technology structure, such as viruses, hackers and disruptions in our systems, and technical difficulties related to our satellite transmissions may adversely affect our business.
+Finally, the Company’s business depends on the due and uninterrupted operation of its information technology infrastructure.
+Several issues related to its information technology structure, such as viruses, hackers and disruptions in its systems, and technical difficulties related to its satellite transmissions may adversely affect the Company’s business.

-Failures in our security system regarding to protecting confidential information, including personal data, and our network could cause loss of revenue and damage to our reputation, harming our operations or resulting in the unauthorized disclosure of information.
+Failures in the Company’s security system regarding to protecting confidential information, including personal data, and its network could cause loss of revenue and damage to its reputation, harming its operations or resulting in the unauthorized disclosure of information.

-Any failure on our part to prevent breaches of information security, in the transmission and data storage, electronic or otherwise, affecting the confidentiality, integrity and availability of stored information, may harm our reputation and also substantially affect our business and operating results.
-This may result in: (i) cyber attacks, which may include invasion of information technology platforms and systems, which aim to access, alter, steal, corrupt or destroy systems and platforms used by us, computer networks and information stored or transmitted by us or our business partners; and (ii) breach of privacy and personal data, unauthorized access or disclosure of confidential and/or private customer data by people inside or outside our organization.
+Any failure on the Company’s part to prevent breaches of information security, in the transmission and data storage, electronic or otherwise, affecting the confidentiality, integrity and availability of stored information, may harm the Company’s reputation and also substantially affect its business and operating results.
+This may result in: (i) cyber attacks, which may include invasion of information technology platforms and systems, which aim to access, alter, steal, corrupt or destroy systems and platforms used by the Company, computer networks and information stored or transmitted by it or its business partners; and (ii) breach of privacy and personal data, unauthorized access or disclosure of confidential and/or private customer data by people inside or outside the Company.

 The above factors may be due to malware (such as computer viruses), ransomware, worm, phishing, social engineering, exploitation of environmental and system weaknesses, contamination (whether intentional or accidental) of networks and systems by third parties with which the data exchange, as well as other types of attacks.